How To Upcycle Storage Containers Easily and on a Budget

 - Razor blade

-I measured the top down to the handle, and it was about 2 1/2″.
-The indent portion of the bottom half of the drawer would take more contact paper than the upper portion.
-I needed to cut my pattern in 1/2 to accommodate this.
+The indent portion of the bottom half of the drawer would take more contact paper than the upper portion, so I had to cut my pattern in unequal halves to accommodate the difference.

 I then traced my pattern onto the back of the contact paper and cut the contact paper.